chapmancbVCU/chappy-php-starter/docs/building_apis.md

 <br>

 ## 2. Building The API End Points <a id="end-points"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
-When building API End Points we will leverage a Controller class.
+When building API End Points we will leverage a Controller class and Model class.
 This discussion will leverage code from a weather app's favorites features for demonstration purposes.

+Next, we need to create a controller.
 Let's begin by running the following command:

 ```bash
 php console make:controller Favorites